ludocode/pottery/include/pottery/lifecycle/README.md

 void steal(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from);
 ```

 Replaces the contents of `to` by replacing it with the contents of `from`, leaving `from` initialized with junk.
-Both elements must already be initialized.
+Both values must already be initialized.

-The elements must be distinct.
-It is an error to pass the same element for both `to` and `from`.
+The values must be distinct.
+It is an error to pass the same value for both `to` and `from`.